Skip to main content

 bash scripts/diagnostic-bundle.sh > diag.txt

-It collects: docker compose ps, recent logs for each service, compose config with secrets redacted, .env keys (values redacted), docker --version, tailscale status, host OS info, and openclaw version.
+This collects: docker compose ps, recent logs for each service, compose config with secrets redacted, .env keys (values redacted), docker --version, tailscale status, host OS info, and OpenClaw version.
 Attach diag.txt to your issue.
-See also: Networking, Configuration, Agents, Database schema.